 GOOGLE DATA STUDIO: ALL YOUR DATA IN ONE DASHBOARD

-Google Data Studio (or Data Studio) is one of the best tools I learnt about working at Blitz Digital.
-Entering the company as a digital marketing intern a few months ago, I rapidly had to use and learn about data studio, and came to LOVE it.
+Google Data Studio (or Data Studio) is one of the best tools Mathilda Boullenger learnt about while working at Blitz Digital.
+Entering the company as a digital marketing intern in 2020, she rapidly had to learn about and use data studio, and came to LOVE it.

-Here is why: Data Studio is a real-time, interactive reporting tool that enables you to create dashboards with data from up to 12 sources (!) (including Google Analytics, Google Ads, your Facebook page, Facebook Ads and much more), making data look beautiful, logical and helping you convey the message you want.
+Here is why: Data Studio is a real-time, interactive reporting tool that enables you to create dashboards with data from up to 12 sources (including Google Analytics, Google Ads, your Facebook page, Facebook Ads and much more).
+The platform makes data look beautiful, logical and helps you measure and analyse your growth.

 Let’s have a better look at what it can do:

-DATA STUDIO: LINK TOGETHER ALL OF YOUR DATA SOURCES
+DATA STUDIO LINKS TOGETHER ALL OF YOUR DATA SOURCES

 In previous articles we have talked about various data sources including: